-Transfer students from two-year or four-year or from within NYU may apply for admission if you have earned at least 30 credits at the time you submit the application for admission.
+Transfer students from two-year or four-year or from within NYU may apply for admission if they have earned at least 32 credits at the time of matriculation.
 No prerequisites are required for admission and transfer students can receive credit for courses taken at previous schools.

 Technical Standards Requirements